VahediLab/IFIGeneticsHackathon_2016/README.md

 binding and uncover the identity of this protein.
 Writing a shell script with two major command can answer the question:
 	- peak calling
 	- motif analysis
 You can find more information about these steps in the following.
 We will fully explain the major steps required to solve this problem during a meeting on February 19th, 2016, at 5pm in 301 BRB.
-We will briefly described the phase II of Hackathon for more advanced students.
-The following describes some basics to solve this problem.
+We will briefly described the Phase II of Hackathon for more advanced students during this meeting as well.
+The following describes some basics required to solve this problem.

 ##### Topics to be covered: